royar-hash/interactive-swmm-tutorial/README.md

 (venv) $ python3 app.py
 ```

-## Step Six: Iterate!
-Make things look different by modifying the 'style.css' file.
-Change the map colors in JavaScript.
-Configure the plot to show something other than depth.
-Use a totally different SWMM model!
-The options are endless.

 ## Note
 This is not an exhaustive tutorial and is only meant to illustrate the general principals involved in creating an interactive SWMM web app.
 For more details, dig into the example files provided in this repository.